vicrg33/web_monitor/README.md

 * **"attribute_to_check"**: the name of the attribute to check for changes
 * **"login_needed"**: true/false, to work with websites that require a login.
 If true, browser metadata will be created to store login information (when deactivated it will automatically be deleted).
 To monitor this type of websites you have to: i) deactivate the headless mode, ii) start the web monitor program and pause the script when the browser is opened **FOR THE WEBSITE THAT REQUIRES LOGIN**, iii) log in to the website, iv) stop the web monitor program, v) activate headless mode, and vi) all done! you can start the web monitor program normally.
 * **"waiting_time"**: int, time to wait for the website to load.
+* **"double_check"**: bool, the changes will be checked twice before notifying, for pages that spuriously change sometimes

 **EXAMPLE**
 ```sh